gar1t/gage-save/tests/cmd-check.md

     >>> use_example("hello")

-    >>> run("gage check gage.json")
+    >>> run("gage check gage.toml")
-    gage.json is a valid Gage file
+    gage.toml is a valid Gage file
     <0>

 If a directory is specified, `check` looks for a Gage file.

     >>> run("gage check .")
-    ./gage.json is a valid Gage file
+    ./gage.toml is a valid Gage file
     <0>

 If a specified path doesn't exist, `check` exits with an error.